nursefly/braze-segment-debounce/README.md

 #### Example

 ```
-  const { nextPayload, newOrUpdatedTraits } = dedupePayloads(
+  const { nextPayload, newOrUpdatedTraits } = debouncePayloads(
     previousPayload,
     sanitizedPayload,
     (payload, prop) => _get(payload, `obj.${prop}`),
   );
   if (nextPayload) {
-    const dedupedPayload = {
+    const debouncedPayload = {
       ...nextPayload,
       obj: {
         ...nextPayload.obj,
         traits: newOrUpdatedTraits || nextPayload.obj.traits,
       },
     };
-    // do something smart with `dedupedPayload`
+    // do something smart with `debouncedPayload`
   }
 ```

 #### Note

-`dedupePayloads` does not need to be used in most cases, but is exposed to provide the user with flexibility if she/he needs to expand/replace the functionality provided by `web` and `server`.
+`debouncePayloads` does not need to be used in most cases, but is exposed to provide the user with flexibility if she/he needs to expand/replace the functionality provided by `web` and `server`.